CuadrosNicolas/RegexEngine/readme.md

 - Anchor :
 	- ^ $ : begin and end of string
 	- \b \B word boundaries and non word boundaries
+- Group :
+	- Capture group using ('sub regex') , group does not support quantifiers (at this moment)

 # Usage

-In order to build and try to match a regex you have to :
+In order to build and try to match a regex, please refer to the following steps :

 1. Import the header
 ```C++